zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     They should use Azure Functions for automating their order processing.

     A Function with an Azure Cosmos DB trigger could be used to queue up new orders for processing as they are received.
-A second Function could handle processing the items in the queue and ensuring the order are updated when processing is completed.
+A second Function could handle processing the items in the queue and ensuring the orders are updated when processing is completed.

-    Azure Storage Queues should be for the queueing technology.
+    Azure Storage Queues should be used as the queueing technology.
 Given the customers need to process orders daily, the lifetime of the messages in the queue will be less than a day; should the queue fail, a subsequent worker can continue from where the prior worker left off.
 They do not require some of the more advanced queueing features offered by Service Bus.

     ![Arrows that point right connect four icons, which are labeled Change feed stream from Azure Cosmos DB, Azure Cosmos DB trigger, Azure Function, and Output.](media/image4.png "Serverless architecture diagram")